 Do Cockroaches Eat Fruit?

 Yes, roaches will consume fruit, especially decaying ones.
-Ensure you check the bottom of trash cans and fruit bowls where discarded fruit peels and fruits may have collected.
+Ensure you check the bottom of trash cans and fruit bowls where discarded fruit peels and fruits may have been collected.

 Do Roaches Eat Coffee Grounds?